 Fluorescence spectroscopy, also known as fluorometry or spectrofluorometry, is a type of electromagnetic spectroscopy, which analyzes fluorescence from a sample.
 It involves using a beam of light that excites the electrons in molecules of certain compounds and causes them to emit light; typically, but not necessarily, visible light.
-It is a useful technique in many biological (chlorophyll and carotenoid), biochemical (fluorescence diagnosis of malignancies) and environmental applications.
+It is a useful technique in many biological (chlorophyll and carotenoid), biochemical (diagnosis of malignancies), and environmental applications.

 For most fluorescence applications, the amount of fluorescent energy emitted is only 3% of the amount of excitation light energy.
 Fluorescent light has a lower energy (higher wavelength) than the excitation energy and is usually scattered light.
 This means it emits energy in all directions.

 For optimal performance, assuming the time-acquisition window is not limited, Avantes recommends our AvaSpec-ULS2048LTEC spectrometer for this application, since it can support long integration times, often exceeding 5 seconds.
 When higher-speed acquisition is required, Avantes recommends the AvaSpec-ULS2048XL back-thinned CCD spectrometer.
 For maximal sensitivity the top model of the SensLine, our AvaSpec-HERO spectrometer is recommended.

 - Long integration time capabilities (exceeding 5 seconds)

 - Light sources for the most challenging fluorescence applications

 When configuring a measurement setup for fluorescence applications, preventing excitation light from entering the spectrometer is an important issue.
 Possible methods to accomplish this, where one does not exclude the other, include: